krishjainx/Telemetry-Node-SDK/README.md

 #### Motor Temp (motorTemp)
 - Description: Temperature of the motor in deg C (found with thermoresistor)
 - Size: 4 bytes
-- Encoding: none, standard float
+- Encoding: none, standard float (little endian)

 #### Motor RPM (motorRPM)
 - Description: RPM of the motor shaft (found with Hall-Switch)
 - Size: 4 bytes
-- Encoding: none, standard int
+- Encoding: none, standard int (little endian)

 #### Prop RPM (propRPM)
 - Description: calculated value of RPM at the prop from motorRPM and gearing